 Through RRCM, a non-AP STA and AP can generate the same ‘randomized’ MAC address or addresses to be used by the non-AP STA in the next association(s) based on a common procedure through a total of three parameters.
 Among these parameters, two of them (Seed, Counter) are exchanged between the non-AP STA and AP, and one of them (the key – RMAK) is generated locally at both sides.

-A non-AP STA and AP may generate a single RMA, which the non-AP STA can use in all message exchanges, or multiple RMAs (RMA1, RMA2 etc.), which the non-AP STA can use in different message exchanges (e.g. RMA1 in probe request frame, RMA2 in other frames).
+A non-AP STA and AP may generate a single RMA along with RMAK, which the non-AP STA can use in all message exchanges, or multiple RMAs (RMA1, RMA2 etc.),along with RMAK, which the non-AP STA can use in different message exchanges (e.g. RMA1 in probe request frame, RMA2 in other frames).

 The STA advertises the support for RRCM by setting the RRCM Capability subfield to 1 in the Extended Capabilities Element.

+When using RMA along with RMAK in the subsequent association(s) attempt, the non-AP STA and AP can identify each other based on the exchangedPIMF.

-the generation of RMA(s) and RMAK) for RRCM are in 12.2.12.2.
-The identification procedure is in 12.2.12.3.
+The generation of RMA(s) and RMAK) for RRCM are described in 12.2.12.2.
+The identification procedure is described in 12.2.12.3.
+The usage of generated RMA(s) and RMAK are described in 12.2.12.4.

 12.2.12.2 RMA and Key Generation